Critical changes for the 2022 academic year

 Making a duplicate of a course

-If you are intending to copy an entire course from 2020-21 into a blank course area for 2021-22, you should choose Select All.
+If you are intending to copy an entire course from 2022-23 into a course for 2023-24, you should choose Select All.
 Please note:

 Include starter posts for each thread in each forum (anonymised)

-- If you have any HTML sites, Adobe Presenter, Articulate, or any other similar content you should pay special attention to Step 3 below.
+• If you have any HTML sites, Articulate, or any other similar content you should pay special attention to Step 3 below.

-This image (click to see larger version) displays the settings that we believe will be suitable in the majority of cases, but please make sure you have read the bullet points above and understand them.
-If you are in any doubt please Contact the TEL Team.
+This image (click to see larger version) displays the settings that we believe will be suitable in most cases, but please make sure you have read the bullet points above and understand them.
+If you are in any doubt, please Contact the TEL Team.

 To record content for this year’s course – you will need to provision the course.